rackerlabs/technical-blog/content/blog/2020/2020-11-25-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 1. **Look backward**

-In the first step, begin by looking at historical data that preferably contains identification in the form of timestamps, items, and values.
+Begin by looking at historical data that preferably contains identification in the form of timestamps, items, and values.
 These provide baseline data.

 2.  **Identify trends**